A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Practical Components for the Bayesian Surrogate Loop

-\begin{enumerate} \item \emph{How do we keep the surrogate honest?} The signal variance can run away and the hyperparameters can oscillate, both of which produce surrogates that are unrelated to the true PES (Section \ref{sec:map-regularization}). \item \emph{How far should we trust the surrogate?} A fixed trust radius is either too conservative (wasting oracle calls) or too aggressive (producing unphysical steps).
-The threshold should reflect how much the GP has actually learned (Section \ref{sec:adaptive-trust}). \item \emph{Which training points matter?} As the dataset grows, the cubic cost of hyperparameter optimization becomes the bottleneck.
-Selecting a geometrically diverse subset keeps the cost bounded without sacrificing surrogate quality (Section \ref{sec:fps}). \end{enumerate}
+The generic Bayesian surrogate loop of Section \ref{sec:bo-framework} (Algorithm \ref{alg:bo_loop}) needs four supporting components to be useful in production: a way to select training subsets so that hyperparameter optimization stays bounded, a way to keep MAP-NLL hyperparameter optimization from drifting into pathological regions, an adaptive trust radius that reflects how much the surrogate has actually learned, and a numerically stable solver for the kernel linear system.
+Three of these (training-subset selection, MAP regularization, adaptive trust radius) admit a \emph{core} formulation that every method in this review uses, plus an OT-GP \emph{extension} that further improves accuracy or stability for harder problems.
+The fourth component, the linear-algebra solver, is purely an implementation concern and lives in Section \ref{sec:linalg} alongside its OT-GP-flavored adaptive jitter strategy.
+Random Fourier features (Section \ref{sec:rff}) are a separate optional extension that scales prediction to large training sets.

-The generic Bayesian surrogate loop (Algorithm \ref{alg:bo_loop}) was introduced in Section \ref{sec:bo-framework}.
-The present section develops the four shared components that make that loop reliable for production use: FPS with EMD (Section \ref{sec:fps}), MAP regularization (Section \ref{sec:map-regularization}), the adaptive trust radius (Section \ref{sec:adaptive-trust}), and RFF scaling (Section \ref{sec:rff}).
-Table \ref{tab:bo_components} summarizes how these components specialize for each method.
+Each of the following subsections leads with the core formulation and then flags the OT-GP refinement explicitly.
+The section answers three motivating questions, in order: \begin{enumerate} \item /How do we keep the surrogate honest? \end{enumerate} / The signal variance can run away and the hyperparameters can oscillate, both of which produce surrogates that are unrelated to the true PES (Section \ref{sec:map-regularization}). \begin{enumerate} \item /How far should we trust the surrogate? \end{enumerate} / A fixed trust radius is either too conservative (wasting oracle calls) or too aggressive (producing unphysical steps).
+The threshold should reflect how much the GP has actually learned (Section \ref{sec:adaptive-trust}). \begin{enumerate} \item /Which training points matter? \end{enumerate} / As the dataset grows, the cubic cost of hyperparameter optimization becomes the bottleneck.
+Selecting a geometrically diverse subset keeps the cost bounded without sacrificing surrogate quality (Section \ref{sec:fps}).